Towards Personalization of User Preferences in Partially Observable Smart Home Environments: Baseline

 where $D$ is the statistical distance, $p$ is the $p$-value, $F(y)$ is the Cumulative Density Function (CDF) and $N$ is the number of samples.
 If $p$ is less than the significance level $\alpha$ then we can reject our null hypothesis which states that the two user embeddings are same.
 For our problem, after some preliminary tests we set the significance level $\alpha = 0.18$.
 We set the value higher than the general value of $0.05$ because the TH preference of occupants will always have some overlap.
 Thus discovering a new user is defined as:

-Using the above equations, we compare the similarity between the current occupant TH embedding and the embeddings stored in the pool.
+Using the above equations, we compare the similarity between the current occupant TH embedding and the embeddings of previously observed occupants.
 If the similarity is lower than $\alpha$, we add the embedding in the pool as a new occupant.
 In order to identify the current user in the environment, we use the following equation:

 where $D_i$ is the statistical distance between the current user's embedding and the $i^{th}$ embedding from the pool of previously observed users.